NewAlexandria/leadership_readme/ticketing-best-practices.md

 > The reason to differentiate types of work resides in the validation criteria, and thereby the specification criteria and context.

+This argues that having different cards requires significantly different set of criteria to be evaluated about the work.
+In the case of a bug, a number of reproduction criteria are required, as well as context of the environment.
+All of this may reside in common fields, but doing so forces one to _templatize_ a free text area, like the description.

+This can lead to data entry errors, and completeness or consistency issues.
+Using dedicated fields for important card criteria enables use native validations of the ticketing system, and native reporting — e.g. JQL filter query notifications and dashboards.

+Likewise, Product

 ### Keeping things Assigned